An amazing opportunity to work with some fantastically talented people during my MA year at Falmouth University. . .

 In November 2016 an email dropped into my inbox detailing an incredible opportunity to work with the School of Writing and Journalism.

-The email was a call to become involved in a live brief with the students of Falmouth University, the National Trust and the 2017 South West Outdoor Festival.
+The email was a call to become involved in a live brief with fellow students of Falmouth University, the National Trust and the 2017 South West Outdoor Festival.
 This landmark project, supported by Katie Bond (Head of NT Publishing) also involved one of the hottest new authors, Wyl Menmuir.

 Never one to shy away from a challenge I promptly put myself forward and was lucky enough to be selected.
 At the beginning of February 2017, Katie Bond and Pat Kinsella, director of SWOF briefed us on the task at hand.
-Work on campus started almost immediately with two experienced members of Falmouth University staff to guide the student team.
+Work on campus started almost immediately with two experienced members of the Falmouth University staff to guide the student team.

 With a generous budget supplied by the University, the reputation of the National Trust, a renowned author and an up and coming illustrator was on the line.
 With so much at stake, the student group soon realised that this was a serious project.
 A chink in the process at any point could mean the difference between success and failure.
 It was essential that the team worked effectively and efficiently together towards a mutual goal.
 My role in the project was to ensure this happened.